xezian/washbaths.github.io/customs.md

 No photography.<br><br>

 The sauna is sacred.
-Respect the space and your fellow bathers by behaving attentively – speak quietly, ask if others would like more steam, fill the water bucket when needed.<br><br>
+Respect the space and your fellow bathers by behaving attentively – <br>
+speak quietly, ask if others would like more steam, fill the water bucket when needed.<br><br>

 In the sauna please refrain from shouting, clapping, whistling, athletic breathing, or carrying on.<br><br>

-You are encouraged to make steam in the sauna by pouring water into the hot rocks.<br> If you don’t know how to make steam, ask a fellow bather to show you, or someone at the front desk.<br><br>
+You are encouraged to make steam in the sauna by pouring water into the hot rocks from<br>
+above.
+If you don’t know how to make steam, ask a fellow bather, or at the front desk.<br><br>

 Listen to yourself.
-Too much heat is bad for you.
-Your body will tell you<br>
+Too much heat is bad for you.<br>
-when it’s time to take a break.<br><br>
+Your body will tell you when it’s time to take a break.<br><br>

-Allow adequate time for resting between sessions.<br><br>
+Allow adequate time for resting between sessions.<br><br><br>

+⚕